this-is-a-test-organisation/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-size-limits.md

 {{< note success >}}
 **Note**

-Tyk Cloud Classic automatically enforces a strict request size limit of 1MB on all inbound requests via our cloud architecture.
+Tyk Cloud Classic enforces a strict request size limit of 1MB on all inbound requests via our cloud architecture.
 This does not affect Multi-Cloud users.
 {{< /note >}}

 ### Applying a size limit for all APIs on your Gateway